 Service to the Community

-> Fundamental to this mission is the faculty commitment to student success, academic excellence, fiscal responsibility, community alliances, faculty practice, creative scholarly activity, and research in nursing.
-The College of Nursing and Health Professions offers two undergraduate degrees, the Associate of Science in Nursing (ASN) and the Bachelor of Science Degree in Nursing (BSN) and as a member of the Intercollegiate Consortium for a Master of Science in Nursing, the graduate degree, the Master of Science in Nursing Degree (MSN).
+> Fundamental to this mission is the faculty commitment to student success, academic excellence, fiscal responsibility, and university-community alliances.
+The College of Nursing and Health Professions offers a Bachelor of Science Degree in Nursing (BSN), and as a member of the Intercollegiate Consortium for a Master of Science in Nursing, the graduate degree, the Master of Science in Nursing Degree (MSN).

 > College of Nursing Community Health Care Center